David Ramsbotham, Baron Ramsbotham: Later activities

 On 22 March 2005, it was announced that Ramsbotham was to be elevated to a life peerage.
 The title was gazetted as Baron Ramsbotham, of Kensington in the Royal Borough of Kensington and Chelsea, on 17 May.
 He sat in the House of Lords as a crossbench peer.
 He was Chairman of the Koestler Awards scheme, and vice-chair of both the All Party Penal Affairs Group and the All Party Parliamentary Group for Learning & Skills in the Criminal Justice System.
 He was President of UNLOCK, The National Association of Ex-Offenders and an Ambassador for the charity, the Prison Advice and Care Trust (pact).
 He was also a trustee and vice-chairman of the Institute for Food, Brain and Behaviour and a Patron of Prisoners' Advice Service (PAS).

 Ramsbotham was elected an honorary Fellow of Corpus Christi College, Cambridge in 2001, and served on the advisory board of the International Centre for Prison Studies at King's College London.
 He was also a Patron of Prisoners Abroad, a charity that supports the welfare of Britons imprisoned overseas and their families, Prisoners Education Trust, a charity that supports serving prisoners through a range of academic, creative and vocational distance learning courses whilst inside and Prisoners' Advice Service, a charity which offers free legal advice and support to adult prisoners throughout England and Wales regarding their human and legal rights, conditions of imprisonment and the application of Prison Law and the Prison Rules.
 He was also a Patron of the African Prisons Project, an international non-governmental organisation with a mission to bring dignity and hope to men women and children in African prisons through health, education, justice and reintegration.
 He was President of the charity PTSD Resolution, Charity number 1133188, providing treatment to Veterans with post traumatic stress through its UK-wide network of 200 therapists.

 Ramsbotham wrote extensively on matters relating to prisons and the military, in particular his 2003 book Prisongate: The Shocking State of Britain's Prisons and the Need for Visionary Change set out his vision for reform of the prison system.

 Personal life and death

-In 1958, he married Susan Caroline Dickinson (1938 - 2021), and had two sons, James and Richard.
-Ramsbotham died after a fall on 13 December 2022, at the age of 88.
+In 1958, he married Susan Caroline Dickinson (1938–2021), and had two sons, James and Richard.
+Ramsbotham died after a fall at St Mary's Hospital in Paddington, London, on 13 December 2022, aged 88.

 Ramsbotham was a patron to the Zahid Mubarek Trust from 2007 and was also a patron of the charity SkillForce.